Salary Negotiations In a Jobvite survey, 2287 adult workers were ... | Channels for Pearson+

 Random Sampling

-Random sampling is a technique used to select a subset of individuals from a larger population, ensuring that each member has an equal chance of being chosen.
-This method helps to eliminate bias and allows for generalizations to be made about the entire population based on the sample.
-In the Jobvite survey, random sampling was used to select the 2287 workers, enhancing the credibility of the findings.
+Random sampling is a technique where each member of a population has an equal chance of being selected for the survey.
+This method helps to eliminate bias and ensures that the sample is representative of the larger population.
+In the Jobvite survey, random sampling allows for generalizations about salary negotiation behaviors among adult workers.

 Recommended video: